Expensify/eslint-config-expensify/README.md

 This package provides Expensify's .eslintrc as an extensible shared config.
 Most of our rules are based on [Airbnb's style guide](https://github.com/airbnb/javascript).

+## How to Develop

+1. Make a change
+2. Bump the version in package.json
+3. Once PR is merged, create a PR in Web-Expensify and Web-Secure to update the version

+**Note** as of now we have no way of testing these PRs without a separate Web or Web Secure PR

 ## Usage

 We export two ESLint configurations for your usage.